Katharine Kollins, President

-Diana is the incoming Program Associate with the Southeastern Wind Coalition as of January 2020.
+Diana joined the Southeatern Wind Coalition as the Program Associate in January 2020.
 She is also a Master of Public Administration candidate at North Carolina State University, studying public environmental policy.

 She holds a Bachelor’s in Environmental Sustainability from Meredith College.
 During her undergraduate studies, she led research in campus energy efficiency and carbon reduction, as well as on-campus environmental quality.